UT-Austin-RobIn/panda_robot/README.md

 # Get started

 Make sure you read and follow all the instructions here.
 Otherwise, I assure you **will** break the robot. **Ask**, if you do not understand anything mentioned below.
 Take you time to read and think!
-Never jump around.
+Never jumping around.

 ## Deoxys